Corona FAQ: Informationen für internationale Studieninteressierte zur Bewerbung für das SoSe 2022

-Due to the still existing health risk caused by the pandemic, all classes will be held online for the upcoming summer semester at the University of Hildesheim.
+Due to the still existing health risk caused by the pandemic, some classes will be held online and some classes in person for the upcoming summer semester at the University of Hildesheim.

 You should submit one of the following C1 certificates until the end of the winter semester 2020/21, March 31, 2021:

 - DSD Stufe II

 - Telc C1 Hochschule